auravila/DataScience-Project1/README.md

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**

+AutoML model is more accurate than the random sampling model by 1%.
+AutoML also calculated all of the additional metrics and selected the most optimized combination of metris.
+This reassures that the model is accurate enough for prediction.

+Regarding architecture difference, I believe is mainly in the sequential execution of a defined experiment by multiple child runs as opposed to the AutoML execution which runs through all of the available algorithms and retrieved the best most optimized resultset.

+for this particular scenario 1% difference is inmaterial, my best guess here maybe the poor selection of hyperdrive parameters or model.
+AzureML makes modeling simpler but it limits knowledgeable developers to use their own algorithms.

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

+Try out other types of model and algorithms and a larger sets of parameters.
+Generate simple predictions to confirm the validity of the model.

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**
 **Image of cluster marked for deletion**

+Image attached to main project - root folders

+Command used
+delcluster = ComputeTarget.delete(MYcompute_cluster)